igor-bulygin/tdvs-gthb/README_SYSADMIN.md

 		}
 	}

+Also, if behind `HTTPS`, add `fastcgi_param HTTPS on;`

+#### PHP

+Add `cgi.fix_pathinfo=0` to the `php.ini` file.

 #### Deploying

-This project will follow the `semver` versioning, thus you'll never deploy from a branch itself, but instead you'll always deploy the latest tag.
+This project will follow the `semver` versioning, thus you'll never deploy from a branch itself, but instead you'll always deploy the latest tag and then install dependencies with `composer`.

+That means that you must sync the latest stable tab from this repository and then run `php composer.phar install` on the server.